Adenomyomatosis of the gallbladder

 Adenomyomatosis of the gallbladder is a hyperplastic cholecystosis of the gallbladder wall.
-It is a relatively common and benign cause of diffuse or focal gallbladder wall thickening.
-It is most easily seen on ultrasound and MRI.
+It is a relatively common and benign cause of diffuse or focal gallbladder wall thickening, most easily seen on ultrasound and MRI.

 Adenomyomatosis per se is usually asymptomatic.
 It is, however, frequently associated with chronic biliary inflammation, most commonly gallstones (25-75%), but also seen in cholesterolosis (33%) and pancreatitis 2.